emmideric/alx-system_engineering-devops/README.md

-Script that duplicates last line of a file
+Script that deletes all regular files with .js extension